deepakg/beancount-abnamro/readme.md

 You could also leave the dictionary bank if you prefer to balance your books by hand.
 I personally prefer to map the most common transactions automatically and then use [fava](https://beancount.github.io/fava/) to look deeper.

 You'll also see a file called bank_utils.py.
-This one tries to parse transaction descriptions that ABN AMRO uses to a sensible, beancount friendly payee and description.
+It tries to parse transaction descriptions that ABN AMRO uses to a sensible, beancount friendly payee and narration.
 Each year I come across certain transaction descriptions (let's say around 1 in 1000) that defy all existing parsing logic.
 You can customize the `unparsable_name` and `unparsable_description` methods to handle those.
 By default these methods simply return whatever you pass to them.